kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Concurrency in Go/README.md

 Course 3 of the Programming with Google Go Specialization

+### Content
+This folder contains
-Short descriptions of modules, slides, certificate, source code for assignments
+- source code for assignments
+- short descriptions of the modules
+- slides
+- certificate
+-

 Syllabus